Deltaether/PrismaticCollections-SpiralFlip/twitter-feedback-python/README.md

 ## Database Schema

-The application uses EdgeDB with a comprehensive schema that includes:
+The application uses Gel with a comprehensive schema that includes:

 ### Core Types